 CAMPFIRES

 Campfires are discouraged anywhere above 9,000 feet.
-If leaving from the west side of the wilderness (Sequoia National Forest) a campfire permit is required for for gas lanterns, stoves, and campfires.
+If entering from the west side of the wilderness (Sequoia National Forest) a campfire permit is required for gas lanterns, stoves, and campfires.
 In places where fires are allowed, make sure to always use smart campfire methods.

 PETS